+liner system (ls).
+A system that includes the following:

+A continuous vapor barrier liner membrane that is installed below the purlins and that is uninterrupted by framing members.

+An uncompressed, unfaced insulation resting on top of the liner membrane and located between the purlins.

+For multilayer installations, the last rated R-value of insulation is for unfaced insulation draped over purlins and then compressed when the metal roof panels are attached.

 listed.
 Equipment, materials, products or services included in a list published by an organization acceptable to the code official and concerned with evaluation of products or services that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services and whose listing states either that the equipment, material, product or service meets identified standards or has been tested and found suitable for a specified purpose.

+low sloped roof.
+A roof having a slope less than 2 units vertical in 12 units horizontal.